zluuba/arithmetic-formatter/README.md

 ### Time Calculator
-Takes in start time, duration time and starting day of the week (optional), add the duration time to the start time and return the result.
+Takes in start time, duration time and starting day of the week (optional), adds the duration time to the start time and returns the result.
-Written in pure python (without any libraries).
 Examples:

 ```ch